asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/How-to-extend-SIP-functionality-in-Asterisk/index.md

 For an in-depth tutorial on writing a subscription handler, see the page at TBD.

-!!! note
+/// note
 Subscription handlers are still in development.
 If you cannot find the `res/res_sip_mwi.c` file, it may be that it has not been merged yet.

-[//]: # (end-note)
+///

 SIP Publication handler
 =======================